MicrosoftDocs/power-platform/power-platform/admin/control-field-synchronization-outlook.md

 > [!TIP]
 > ![Video symbol](../admin/media/video-thumbnail-4.png "Video symbol") Check out the following video: [Configurability in Synchronizing Data with Outlook or Exchange in Microsoft Dynamics CRM 2015](http://youtu.be/BMZsVUuaklo?list=PLC3591A8FE4ADBE07)

-## Set field synchronization between Dynamics 365 for Customer Engagement apps and Outlook
+## Set field synchronization between Dynamics 365 apps and Outlook

 1. Sign in as a Customer Engagement admin.